Islands Connectivity Plan

 Public Engagement

 The Plan is based on feedback from communities and sets an overall strategic direction for future island transport connectivity.
-Alongside the public consultation now underway, we are holding a series of public events on islands and peninsulas served by ferry services.
+Alongside the public consultation which has now been completed, we held a series of public events on islands and peninsulas served by ferry services.

 Read the next section to learn about our stakeholder engagement.